+Not only the original test statistic in \eqref{eq::PALMRTphi}, but also the entire class of statistics of the form \eqref{eq::phinew}, satisfies \Cref{prop::Finverse} and hence falls within the scope of \Cref{Thm::PALMRT}.
+In particular, \eqref{eq::PALMRTphi} is a special case of \eqref{eq::phinew}.
 From \Cref{Thm::PALMRT}, we can obtain $P(\phi\leq \alpha)\leq 2\alpha$.
 It is interesting that the above bound for the rejection region $[0,\alpha]$ is $2\alpha$.
-Since the former investigations constructed on the rank function, as shown in \Cref{sec::exact_tests}, have ensured the $\alpha$ level error control for the reject region $[0,\alpha]$ in \eqref{eq::lei type I error bound} and (\ref{eq::Wen type I error control}).
-The core idea of these works is to use exchangeability to construct several identically distributed statistics, whose ranks are also identically distributed.
+As discussed in \Cref{sec::exact_tests}, previous studies based on rank statistics ensure $\alpha$-level error control for the rejection region $[0,\alpha]$ in \eqref{eq::lei type I error bound} and (\ref{eq::Wen type I error control}).
+The core idea in these works is to exploit exchangeability to construct several identically distributed statistics, whose ranks are also identically distributed.
 Therefore, it is provable that their normalized rank distribution stochastically dominates the uniform distribution $U[0,1]$, so that the $\alpha$ bound follows.
-Then, a natural question arises: if we refine our proof procedure, is it possible to obtain an error bound like $P( \phi\leq \alpha)\leq \alpha$ ?
-Thus, the proposition below provides an application to this question and offers a method for constructing extreme situations to see that, without adding any other assumptions, we cannot improve the error bound in PALMRT with the group permutation assumption; that is, we cannot move the factor of $2$ in Theorem \ref{Thm::PALMRT}. \begin{proposition} For any sample size $n\geq 2q$, there exist $(X,Z)\in \mathbb{R}^{n\times p}\times \mathbb{R}^{n}$, $\mathcal{P}_K$ that satisfy \Cref{assump::grouppermutation}, and a given $\alpha$, for any noise vector $\epsilon$, we have that
+Then, a natural question arises: if we refine our proof procedure, is it possible to obtain an error bound like $P( \phi\leq \alpha)\leq \alpha$?
+Thus, the proposition below provides an application to this question and offers a method for constructing worst-case examples to see that, without adding any other assumptions, we cannot improve the error bound in PALMRT with the group permutation assumption; that is, the factor of $2$ in Theorem \ref{Thm::PALMRT} cannot be improved. \begin{proposition} For any sample size $n\geq 2p$, there exist $(X,Z)\in \mathbb{R}^{n\times p}\times \mathbb{R}^{n}$, a permutation group $\mathcal{P}_K$ satisfying \Cref{assump::grouppermutation}, and a given $\alpha$, such that for any noise vector $\epsilon$,